Eckohaus/Angular_Momentum_Reaction_Engine/ReadMe.md

 * (^1.18)

-The ratio's can also be incorporated into other statistical tools, which are provided.
+These ratio's can also be incorporated into other statistical tools, which are provided.

 ### Lambda_Sequencer_in_Multiplication : Base Equation.